WordPress/openverse/documentation/reference/consent_decision_making.md

 other participants know as soon as possible, keeping in mind that other discussions may be stalled in the meantime.

-To every extent possible, **no revisions should be made to the proposal before this point other than grammatical or spelling corrections**.
+**No revisions should be made to the proposal before this point other than grammatical or spelling corrections**.
 The reason for this is to allow the question round to fully complete without the proposal changing during the discussion.
 This allows clarification to happen fully without having